AlxV07/ICESCREAMERSt/README.md

 abbreviations, acronyms, or terms which seem to be from a different language.

-Our tool provides a dictionary-style solution: a simple, convenient interface where users can search for relevant definitions and help resources about unfamiliar terms.
+ICESCREAMERSt (pronounced ice-screamers-tee) provides a simple solution: a convenient interface where users can quickly search find out what unfamiliar terms mean.

 ## Setup for Devs